As countries begin to welcome travelers again, proof of digital nomad travel insurance for Covid-19 has become an entry requirement for many.

 Many of the top travel medical insurance companies still require an adventure “rider” at additional cost to cover sports and extreme activities.
 That seems fair, but what qualifies as an “extreme” sport is often surprising.

-Here, SafetyWing and World Nomads, the two best travel medical insurance providers for digital nomads, diverge.
+Here, SafetyWing, the best travel medical insurance providers for digital nomads, really shines.

 By default, SafetyWing covers scuba diving if you are certified or doing a Discover Scuba course (less than 10 meters).

 Adventure Travel Insurance for Trekking

 As for high-elevation trekking, you need to scrutinize your travel insurance policy carefully.